The Beaux Arts Bollywood Ball Breaks Fundraising Record

 The Beaux Arts Ball is the hospital’s largest fundraising event.
 Michael Salem, MD, president and CEO of National Jewish Health, spoke about the mission of the Denver-based hospital, which is ranked by U.S. News & World Report as #1 in the nation for respiratory care.“At National Jewish Health, we have thought long and deeply about breathing because we all take breathing for granted until we can’t,” he said.
 “We are passionately dedicated to making a difference in respiratory and related diseases in Colorado, the United States and around the world.
 We breathe science so you can breathe life.”

 A portion of the evening was dedicated to raising money specifically to support care and research for children with lung disease.
-Encouraged by auctioneer Reggie Rivers and a $100,000 match by Fred Churbuck of The Salah Foundation, attendees raised a record-shattering $750,000 to help children breathe.
+Encouraged by auctioneer Reggie Rivers and a $100,000, attendees raised a record-shattering $750,000 to help children breathe.
 “We take care of every child no matter their ability to pay – we always have, and with the help of donors, we always will,” said Pamela Zeitlin, MD, MPhil, PhD, chair of the National Jewish Health Silverstein Family Department of Pediatrics.

 The department draws children and families from all over the world.
 There, they receive care from world-renowned pediatric specialists who are setting the guidelines in respiratory medicine.